ShivShankarDash/ShivShankarDash/README.md

-# Well Hello there, I'm Shiv Shankar Dash 👋
+# Well hello there, I'm Shiv Shankar Dash 👋

 I'm a software engineer, with a passion for Full stack dev, Devops and AI.
 I always aim to deliver high quality code and seamless user experiences.
 I keep on learning and iterating on new technologies not only as a necessity but also as a hobby.
 I love travelling, gaming (pc/console anything), filmmaking, and telling stories.